Skip to main content

 Season of the Witch has been on my Kindle for over a year, but I just haven't gotten to it yet.
 The Amazon description says, "Salon founder David Talbot chronicles the cultural history of San Francisco and from the late 1960s to the early 1980s when figures such as Harvey Milk, Janis Joplin, Jim Jones, and Bill Walsh helped usher from backwater city to thriving metropolis."

-Infinite City: A San Francisco Atlas looks like a book I could pour over for hours.
+Infinite City: A San Francisco Atlas looks like a book I could pore over for hours.
 The Amazon description says: "What makes a place?
-Rebecca Solnit’s brilliant reinvention of the traditional atlas, searches out the answer by examining the many layers of meaning in one place, the San Francisco Bay Area.
+Rebecca Solnit's brilliant reinvention of the traditional atlas, searches out the answer by examining the many layers of meaning in one place, the San Francisco Bay Area.
 Aided by artists, writers, cartographers, and twenty-two gorgeous color maps, each of which illuminates the city and its surroundings as experienced by different inhabitants, Solnit takes us on a tour that will forever change the way we think about place."

 Maybe I'll put this last one on my holiday wish list this year. ;) Happy holidays and happy reading.